ConnorSmiley/Today-I-Learned/README.md

 `chkdsk` = check for disk errors

-`net` = used to connect to, remove, and configure connections to shared resources
+`net` = used to connect to, remove, and configure connections with shared resources

 `net user` = shows user privileges